 Under RTI, PAYE information must be submitted to HMRC by most employers electronically, on or before their employees' pay day (be that weekly, monthly or otherwise).
 In other words, the information must be reported in ‘real time’.

-To operate RTI online, employers need to use payroll software which means that pay is recorded and calculations are carried out for you (such as how much tax and National Insurance to deduct from pay) automatically.
+To operate RTI online, employers need to use payroll software which means that pay is recorded and calculations are carried out (such as how much tax and National Insurance to deduct from pay) automatically.
 The information to be submitted to HMRC is produced as part of this process and is submitted to HMRC via the internet by the payroll software.
 This is ‘online filing’.

 We give you a full run down on online filing and some software options for you in our RTI section.